Christian views on marriage

+Christian terminology and theological views of marriage vary by time period, by country, and by the different Christian denominations.

-Many Protestants consider marriage to be a sacred institution or "holy ordinance" of God.
-Roman Catholics and Eastern Orthodox Christians consider marriage as a holy sacrament or sacred mystery.
+Catholic and Eastern Orthodox Christians consider marriage as a holy sacrament or sacred mystery, while Protestants consider marriage to be a sacred institution or "holy ordinance" of God.
 However, there have been differing attitudes among denominations and individual Christians towards not only the concept of Christian marriage, but also concerning divorce, remarriage, gender roles, family authority (the "headship" of the husband), the legal status of married women, birth control, marriageable age, cousin marriage, marriage of in-laws, interfaith marriage, same-sex marriage, and polygamy, among other topics, so that in the 21st century there cannot be said to be a single, uniform, worldwide view of marriage among all who profess to be Christians.

 Christian teaching has never held that marriage is necessary for everyone; for many centuries in Western Europe, priestly or monastic celibacy was valued as highly as, if not higher than, marriage.
 Christians who did not marry were expected to refrain from all sexual activity, as were those who took holy orders or monastic vows.